pcoet/jkt-patterns/README.md

 * Fix warning in merge sort: "Some input files use unchecked or unsafe operations."
   * Basically, the generics are raw in this implementation; compare quicksort.
-* Consider using a more readable partition scheme for quicksort.
 * Learn about JUnit
   * https://github.com/junit-team/junit4/wiki